-We also use Vyond for are what we call, “Daily Disruptors.”
-They’re videos our sales staff use on social media, emails, and in meetings to show prospects and clients how we can help them engage their employees for healthier living, keep healthcare costs down, and why we can do this better than the competition.
+We also use Vyond for what we call, “Daily Disruptors.”
+They’re videos our sales staff use on social media, in emails, and in meetings to show prospects and clients how we can help them engage their employees for healthier living, keep healthcare costs down, and why we can do this better than the competition.
 We film the consultant in our production studio and use animation to explain the “meat” of the story.

 I promise, you’ll be so into it and having so much fun, your brain will start exploding with ideas.
 We all learn as we go when trying something new.
 The more we do it, the better we get.
 Things like this have to be hands on.

-I first create a scene with an extended length of time so that I have enough time to work with syncing the animation and the voice over.
-Meanwhile the “movements,” or effects, already in the scenes (eyes blinking, background movements, etc.) continue.
+I first create a scene with an extended length of time so that I have enough time to work with syncing the animation and the voiceover.
+Meanwhile, the “movements,” or effects, already in the scenes (eyes blinking, background movements, etc.) continue.
 Extending the timing of each scene means you can splice and cut the scene wherever you need to connect it to the next one without losing the emotion and movement.

-Vyond is perfect for using green screen key framing because when you delete the background in a template, it automatically creates the green background you can key out.
+Vyond is perfect for using green screen keyframing because when you delete the background in a template, it automatically creates the green background you can key out.

 Let me show you what I meant with my escalator example.
 In one, I took out everything except the background which has the movement of the wall with pictures.
-The other two I took out the background and made sure none of the characters had any green coloring that would also key out.
+For the other two I took out the background and made sure none of the characters had any green coloring that would also key out.
 One with the characters going down the escalator, the other with the reactions on their faces as the first character falls down the escalator (see video below).